ny4rlk0/Thinkpad-T430-Support-Software/README.md

 > Make sure FL1 and FL2 is same folder as Winflash!

 > [!CAUTION]
-> Pick the correct architecture 64 or 32!
+> Pick the correct architecture x64 or x32/x86!
+NOT BOTH!

-> [!CAUTION]
-> Do not enter the both of the command!

 > [!NOTE]
 > Open CMD and cd into Winflash directory.